By Martin Olczyk, Managing Director of the Torino Cities of the Future Techstars Accelerator

 We’re excited to kick off the next program at OGR Torino, Italy’s largest tech hub, on January 24, 2022.

-Martin is an MD at Techstars, and with more than 10 years of experience in the tech industry, he is currently running the Torino Cities of the Future Accelerator in Torino, Italy.
-Previously, he was running the Smart Mobility Accelerator and was the MD at accelerator programs in Berlin and Amsterdam.
+Martin is an MD at Techstars, and with more than 15 years of experience in the tech industry, he is currently running the Transformative World Accelerator in Torino, Italy.
+Previously, he was running the Smart Mobility and the Torino Cities of the Future Accelerator and was the MD at accelerator programs in Berlin and Amsterdam.